Crosstalk Elimination Tech Bulletin

 You may not be able to fix a crosstalk problem if you can't hear it when you're on the service call, but there are some easy tests to perform that will let you check pretty accurately.

-There's one of two reasons you're going to hear crosstalk:
+There are two possible reasons you're going to hear crosstalk:

 1. A physical short between conductors in telephone cable... caused by:

 Bare wires physically touching each other, either as a direct short (all the time) or intermittently.
 An intermittent short on a phone line is referred to as a "swinger" - as in when the wires strung between two telephone poles swing into each other when it's windy, causing an intermittent short.